stephenla/asteroids/README.md

 # Asteroids
-My versin of asteroids!
+My version of asteroids!
 Built on javascript and HTML5 Canvas

 ## Controls
 Left:  'a'  or  &#8592;